Tricked-dev/tricked.dev/src/pages/blog/writing-console-log-with-wasm.md

 pubDate: "Nov 3 2023"
 ---

+## Why

+I wanted to learn more about wasm and how you can implement things with rust and wasm without relying on a third party library bloating my code and making larger binaries, so i researched on ways to use wasm to make small applications and realised soon that even implementing `console.log` is not that straight forward

+## How

 Since you sadly can't directly send strings back to javascript we instead have to use pointers and uint8arrays to send data back to javascript,

 ```rs